peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### Write
     public static void Write​(java.lang.String str, java.io.OutputStream stream) throws java.io.IOException
-<p>Writes a string in CBOR format to a data stream.
+<p>Writes a text string in CBOR format to a data stream.
 The string will be
  encoded using definite-length encoding regardless of its length.</p>

 **Parameters:**